 - Box 6 (Net unrealized appreciation in employer's securities).
-See Net unrealized appreciation (NUA) on page 3. - Box 8 (Other).
+See Net unrealized appreciation (NUA) later. - Box 8 (Other).
 Current actuarial value of an annuity.

 If applicable, get the amount of federal estate tax paid attributable to the taxable part of the lump-sum distribution from the administrator of the deceased's estate.